thexmanxyz/Popup-System-Messages-Gantry/README.md

 # Popup System Messages - Atom for Gantry
-This project contains a Gantry Atom and is based on **Popup System Messages Atom** written by Mark Taylor but received a heavy rework and contains additional features as well as fixes.
+This project contains a Gantry Atom and is based on **Popup System Messages** written by [Mark Taylor](https://rockettheme.com/forum/gantry5-for-joomla/278683-popupmessages-atom-freebie-by-mrt?limitstart=0) but received a heavy rework and contains additional features as well as fixes.
 It alters the **System Messages Particle** default behaviour within the Gantry templating framework so that messages are displayed in a popup instead of showing them in the default container.
 Furthermore, **Popup System Messages** provides an easy, user friendly and GUI assisted configuration and integration.
 In the current revision the following CMSs are supported:
 * Joomla
 * Wordpress
 * Grav